-- The basic idea of meta-analysis in GWAS is to calculate a 'weighted mean' per SNP - Q: How do we weight each study?
+The basic idea of meta-analysis in GWAS is to calculate a 'weighted mean' per SNP assumes that the one true effect of SNP across studies, differences between studies due to sampling error only.

+Q: How do we weight each study?